rarylson/update-conf.py/CONTRIBUTING.md

 - Make a pull request comparing your new branch with the project develop branch;
 - Verify if your code works for all supported Python versions;
-    - Currently, we're not using `tox` or a similar solution to do this.
-For now, check [update-conf.py - Travis CI - Pull requests](https://travis-ci.org/rarylson/update-conf.py/pull_requests) and make sure your pull request tests pass for all supported Python versions.
+    - You can check [update-conf.py - GitHub - Actions](https://github.com/rarylson/update-conf.py/actions/workflows/test.yml) for troubleshooting if necessary.

 If you follow all the previous guidelines, you're really an angel :angel: :+1:!